jslim89/jslim89.github.com/source/_posts/2013-06-24-rsa-decryption-on-ios.markdown

 ### Step 2: Add private key
 Just drag your private key in **pem** format to xcode project.

+**If your private key is in binary form, you may [refer here](http://www.herongyang.com/Cryptography/keytool-Export-Key-openssl-enc-Command.html).**

 ### Step 3: Create a custom class
 Create a new class (subclass of NSObject), just named it **Crypto**